outpaddling/LPJS/README.md

 LPJS (Lightweight Portable Job Scheduler) is a batch system, i.e. a job scheduler and resource manager for HPC (High Performance Computing) clusters.
-An HPC cluster is anywhere from one to thousands of computers (called nodes) grouped together for the purpose of performing computationally intensive jobs.
+An HPC cluster is anywhere from one to thousands of computers (called nodes) with managed CPU and memory resources for the purpose of performing computationally intensive jobs.
 Most clusters are linked together with a private high-speed network to maximize the speed of data exchange between the nodes.
 Typically there is a "head node", dedicated to keeping track of available CPU cores and memory on all nodes, multiple compute nodes, and one or more file servers, A.K.A.
 I/O nodes.

-Using LPJS and similar systems, you can queue jobs to run as soon as resources become available.
-Compute nodes with available cores and memory are automatically selected and your computations run unattended (called batch mode), saving all output to files.
+Using LPJS and similar systems, users can queue jobs to run as soon as resources become available.
+Compute nodes with available cores and memory are automatically selected and programs run unattended (also called batch mode), redirecting terminal output to files.
 Most jobs run without any interaction with the user, hence the name "batch" system.
-They may start running as soon as they are submitted, or they may wait in the queue for a while.
+They may start running as soon as they are submitted, or they may wait in the queue until sufficient resources become available.
 Either way, once you have submitted a job, you can focus on other things, knowing that your job will run as soon as possible.

 Users should, however, keep an eye on their running jobs to make sure they are working properly.
 This avoids wasting resources and shows courtesy to